da4all/da4all.github.io/_cards/deconstructing-a-published-map.md

 resource: Assignment
 domain: Persuading with Data
 subdomain: Mapping Data
+sample_resource: true

 title: "Deconstructing a Published Map"

 teaser: >
-  This assignment will invite students to find a map that represents information about a social issue that they are interested in, deconstruct how that map “works” from a rhetorical and data-advocacy perspective, and explore how it might be used as part of a broader data-based advocacy campaign.
-The assignment will include a class presentation and short paper, and will prepare students to incorporate their own original maps into data-based advocacy campaigns they may organize in the future.
+  This assignment invites students to find a map that represents information about a social issue that they are interested in, deconstruct how that map “works” from a rhetorical and data-advocacy perspective, and explore how it might be used as part of a broader data-based advocacy campaign.

 metadata:
     source: